AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • You can’t drive between 11 p.m. and 5 a.m. unless you’re accompanied by a licensed parent, guardian, or driver at least 21 years old, or a licensed sibling at least 18 years old.

-• You can’t transport more than one passenger under the age of 21 unless there’s a 21-year-old licensed driver in the car, or if the passenger is immediate family, between 6 p.m. and 5 a.m.
+• You can’t transport more than one passenger under the age of 21 unless there’s a 21-year-old licensed driver in the car who is not an immediate family member between p.m. and 5 a.m.

 Recap

 Louisiana requires drivers to have property damage and bodily injury liability insurance, but as you can see, that may not be enough if you get into an at-fault accident.
-Learn more about the cost of car insurance in Louisiana and how you can find cheap car insurance in Louisiana.
+Learn more about how you can find cheap car insurance in Louisiana.
 We recommend comparing a car insurance quote from multiple providers and taking advantage of auto insurance discounts.

 Citations